markcode280/BlackFinchTest/README.md

      }

 I would then have a final class where I would inject the services I need to obtain the final result.
 I would also have unit tests for each service along side integration tests and possibly implement some ORM or DAL where appropriate. for front end, assuming its a website I would include the appropriate Behavioural tests.

+I also would have broken larger methods with branching logic into smaller, testable units and applied DRY principles.